What to look for when screening CVs

 What is CV screening?

 CV screening is the stage of the hiring process where you assess if job applicants have the desirable skills, qualifications, and experience for the role you’re hiring for.
-Screening a high volume of candidates can be time-consuming, as effective CV screening involves:
+Screening a high volume of candidates can be time-consuming, as effective CV screening involves:- Identifying applicants with strong potential

 - Spotting red flags early in the process